savinkirillnick/SNIPERBOT/README.md

 The bot sends sell orders at price higher than `minSellPrice`.

-The bot good for long buy or sell at same price.
+The bot is good for long buy or sell at same price.

 # [RU] SNIPERBOT